 - Not realizing that we create things which never existed before

-Are you beginning to get the picture?
-Its fair to assume you are, and so I'd like to move on to the breakdown of the costs themselves to get an idea of why it costs $3600 "for a day" and how that's actually incorrect.
+Is it coming into focus now?
+It's fair to assume it is, and so I'd like to move on to the breakdown of the costs themselves to get an idea of why it costs $3600 "for a day" and how that's actually incorrect.

 *** Before I continue I want to make it absolutely clear that this article is not representative of a daily rate for CEG Photography Division or myself.
 Our prices are not reflected in this article what so ever and these figures should be taken as basis of the average cost of covering an event, for a full day, to a client hiring a professional photographer in Washington State.
 These figures are public information and can be referenced with ease.